Gentle Reader: The first chapter of this book sucks. It’s intended to. Please read on.

 A glow appears in the sky in the opposite direction.
 The rough beasts in the stable shift and mutter restlessly.
 Suddenly, a burning armored figure of light screams down the street, faster than the fastest horse.
 It pauses briefly by the alley, inches above the earth, then tears off after the figures, leaving a hole in the wind.

 Moments later, the figures cower against the side of a carpenter’s shop in the brightness.
 With a gesture, the entity disrobes them, revealing dark skin that quickly changes to match the sandstone of the building.
 A gleaming rope snakes from the glinting gauntlet and encircles the two.
 With a flick, the alien enforcer binds them to his back and rockets off into the sky, becoming a bright fading star above the sleeping village.

 In the stable, in a manger, the bundle squirms.
 A curious cow nudges the covers with her nose.

 Meanwhile, on the road outside of town, a poor cabinet-maker and his wife encourage their exhausted mules toward Bethlehem.
 They have come for the census, but have made no plans for the night.
 Reaching the outskirts of the village, they stop at inn after inn with no luck.
-Trudging the deserted streets clutching their robes against the cold and leading their mules, they arrive at an inn by the alley and rouse the owner.
+So they trudge the deserted streets leading their mules, clutching their robes against the cold.
+They arrive at the inn by the alley and rouse the owner.
 Desperate, Joseph tells the man his wife is pregnant, ready to bear child.
 The wary innkeeper glances at Mary, but cannot make out her form in the folds of her cloak.

 “Alright,” he says, “You can sleep out back in the stable.
 But don’t disturb my animals!”